Some Syrians will welcome Trump's airstrike -- if only it had come sooner

 The United States' inaction also pleased radical groups.
 Following Obama's failure to enforce his "red line," Western support for Free Syrian Army groups was reduced, which significantly impacted the capacity of those groups to fight Assad.

-These developments allowed Jabhat Fateh al-Sham and other extremist groups to demonstrate themselves as indispensable allies in the fight to defeat Assad, while also exploiting the weaknesses of their FSA rivals.
+to demonstrate themselves as indispensable allies in the fight to defeat Assad, while also exploiting the weaknesses of their FSA rivals.
 Many FSA fighters defected to jihadist groups that had more stable funding and that were better trained and equipped.

 "After the US's decision not to attack Assad, despite his use of chemical weapons in Ghouta, it was clear to all Syrians that the West would never intervene against Assad, no matter what he does," said former Harakat Hazm fighter Omar Akoush.
 "People reacted to this differently, but all of them were disappointed.
 We started noticing that many fighters started joining other groups like [Jabhat al-]Nusra, who were stronger and better organized," he added.